ament/ament_lint/ament_copyright/doc/index.rst

     ament_copyright [<path> ...]

-When using the option ``--list-names`` a list of known copyright holders is shown.
+When using the option ``--list-copyright-names`` a list of known copyright holders is shown.
+The option ``--list-licenses`` outputs a list of known licenses.

 When using the option
-``--add-missing <NAME | "Copyright holder string">`` a copyright notice is added to all files which lack one.
+``--add-missing <KNOWN_COPYRIGHT_NAME | "Copyright holder string"> <KNOWN_LICENSE>``
+a copyright notice and license is added to all files which lack one.
-The argument can either be a name from the list returned by ``--list-names`` or a custom string.
+The first argument can either be a name from the list returned by ``--list-copyright-names`` or a custom string.
+The second argument must be a name from the list returned by ``--list-licenses``.

 When using the option ``--add-copyright-year`` existing copyright notices are being updated to include the current year.